VirtualWolf/esp32-sensor-reader-mqtt/README.md

     "port": 1883,
     "ssid": "<wifi network name>",
     "wifi_pw": "<wifi password>",
+    "sensors": [...],
-    "sensors": [...]
+    "outputs": [...]
 }
 ```

-The `sensors` array needs to be filled out as described below depending on which type of sensor(s) you have attached to the ESP32.
+If you're reading _from_ one or more sensors, the `sensors` array needs to be filled out as described below depending on which type of sensor(s) you have attached to the ESP32, and you can omit the `outputs` array.
+If instead you're using the RGB LED module to subscribe to topics and update the LEDs, you can omit the `sensors` array and instead specify the `outputs` one.

 Once configured, copy the whole contents of the `src` directory to the board with [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) and restart it when it's finished: